AikoPanel/AikoPanel-Docs/aikopanel/function/autodns.md

 *In the 'Zone Resources' section, choose the last option for your domain, then click 'Continue to Summary'.*

 - 4: Once saved, it will display the token.
 Copy and paste this token into the admin web like the ZoneID, and that's it!

+*Note: When using auto DNS, the Server Address on the node must use Domain*